edreesw/edreeswahezi.com/src/content/posts/2024-11-22-sonic-adventure-2-battle-thoughts.md

 ## Shadow The Hedgehog

-This game introduced us to Shadow, everyones favorite brooding hedgehog.
+Sonic Adventure 2 was our introduction to Shadow, everyone's favorite brooding hedgehog.
 Nothing more needs to be said.

 ## YOU GO TO SPACE